cwfietz/freeCodeCamp/learn/01_responsive-web-design/6_css-flexbox/00_css-flexbox.md

 The flex-grow, flex-shrink, and flex-basis properties can all be set together by using the flex property.
 For example, flex: 1 0 10px; will set the item to flex-grow: 1;, flex-shrink: 0;, and flex-basis: 10px;.
 The default property settings are flex: 0 1 auto;.

+## order property
+is used to tell CSS the order of how flex items appear in the flex container.
+By default, items will appear in the same order they come in the source HTML.
+The property takes numbers as values, and negative numbers can be used.